 FAQ

 Salt Lake Community College is an open enrollment institution.
-Meaning that there is no minimum ACT or GPA requirement to be admitted.
+Which means that there is no minimum ACT or GPA requirement to be admitted.

 Application